 |2 hrs||Monday, November 13, 2023||Friday, March 29, 2024||Friday, July 5, 2024|

 |3 hrs||Monday, December 11, 2023||Monday, April 29, 2024||Monday, July 22, 2024|

 For further information concerning the above requirements, see Graduate Policy 4.10

 Procedure for Registering for fewer than three (3) hours:

 Theses and dissertations that do not conform to the required format will not be accepted.
-Turn-in Date is defined as the date on which the signed Signature Page, the archival copy, and the minimum number of printed copies (as required by the academic unit) of the thesis or dissertation are accepted by the Office of Graduate Programs.
+Turn-in Date is defined as the date on which the signed Signature Page and the archival copy of the thesis or dissertation are accepted by the Office of Graduate Programs.
 Acceptance by the Office of Graduate Programs of the completed and signed thesis or dissertation is required for graduation.

 A list of most of the requirements for graduate students writing a thesis or dissertation appears below.
 It is written in the chronological order in which the steps must be taken.
 Read the list carefully and take note of the time period during which each event must be accomplished.